-CA may allow the CRL date and time of revocation to be backdated to convey the invalidity date in the event of Private Key Compromise.
+CA may allow the CRL date and time of revocation to be backdated to convey the invalidity date in the event of Private Key Compromise or prior to date of signature on Suspect Code.

 7.2.1 Version Number

 CRLs issued by the CAs are X.509 version 2.